 These are some of the questions asked by many a tourist!

 If you visit Costa Rica you will most certainly hear about the many canopy tours available.
 It is one of the most popular tours in Monteverde Costa Rica and other places many tourists try this activity for the first time in their lives.
 Even unadventurous visitors often get talked into doing this fun and exciting tour.

 So the term ‘canopy tour’ should be defined.
-The word ‘canopy’ describes the top of the forests.
+The word ‘canopy’ describes the top of the forest.
 The ‘canopy tour’ refers most commonly to flying between the trees from platform to platform (or tree to tree), along suspended cables (zip lines) using special harnesses and equipment.
 Some people also call the Hanging Bridges, canopy tours; these are a series of trails and suspended bridges over and between the forest that you can walk on either on your own or with a guide.
-But this article really refers to ziplining and the canopy tour monteverde.
+But this article really refers to ziplining and the canopy tours in Monteverde.

 The whole idea was started in this country in 1992 by Darren Hreniuk and his partner, Rick Graham who created a company called the Original Canopy Tour (that still operates today with different owners).
 The first canopy tour was in the forests of Monteverde.
 Darren’s goal was to provide a fun activity whilst helping to raise awareness of the Monteverde ecosystems and the environment.

-In the last 20 years the concept has grown from strength to strength.
+In the last 30 or so years, the concept has grown from strength to strength.
 There are now canopy tours in many areas all over Costa Rica.
 It is hard to find a popular tourist destination without a canopy or two.
-In some areas such as Arenal and Monteverde there are as many as 6 companies!
+In some areas such as Arenal and Monteverde, there are as many as 6 companies!

 Canopy tours are probably not the best activity for people with a major fear of heights although people with just a little apprehension often challenge themselves and come back to the hotel with a huge smile and a feeling of accomplishment.